 How can the needed funds be raised?

 Together, an operating fee and employee-paid payroll tax can help fund needed City services and provide the most flexibility in raising revenue.
-Revenues generated by this proposal would be dedicated to support General Fund services.
+Revenues generated by the operating fee proposal would be dedicated to support library, park maintenance, social services and other services.
+Revenues generated by the employee-paid payroll tax proposal would be dedicated to support public safety.

 Operating fee proposal

 A City operating fee is a separate fee to support City services.
 In Oregon, 50 cities use an operating fee to help pay for city services.
-The operating fee could be based on the type of use (a single family home could pay a different rate from an apartment building, for example) or be the same for everyone (a flat rate).
-The operating fee is not be based on the property value.
+The operating fee could be based on the type of use (a single family home could pay a different rate from an apartment building, for example).
+The operating fee is not based on the property value.

-When: This revenue could be available as soon as January 2020, if enacted by Council.
-If referred to voters, for a May election, this revenue would be delayed by at least one year.
+When: This revenue could be available as soon as February 2020, if enacted by Council.

 How: The fee would be collected through City of Salem utility bills.